18 Charming Places In America That Feel Just Like Europe

 A trip to Santa Fe to take in this blend of Spanish influence will deliver for the culturally curious who are not currently able to use their passports to travel to Spain.
 Visit sites that reveal the history of the Spanish colonial times in the Southwest, United States, starting in the historic Santa Fe Plaza area, where you can still see how Santa Fe was laid out around a central Plaza similar to cities in Spain.

-One block away, don't miss the Cathedral Basilica of Saint Francis of Asis, a major anchor of the plaza area and iconic Catholic site.
+One block away, don't miss the Cathedral Basilica of Saint Francis of Assis, a major anchor of the plaza area and iconic Catholic site.
 Nearby, find the “Oldest Church” in the U.S., the San Miguel Mission, which is also a true Adobe structure.

-Where to stayLa Fonda on the Plaza or Old Santa Fe Inn
+Where to stay: La Fonda on the Plaza

 15. Temecula Valley, California instead of Tuscany, Italy

-Dine al fresco with scenic views of surrounding mountains and expansive vineyards, spectacular sunsets, horseback riding on vineyard trails, hot air ballooning over vineyards and citrus groves, hiking trails, horse drawn carriage rides to wineries, and overnight accommodations among the vines at inns, villas, casitas, cabanas, resorts and hotels.
+Are you in Italy or are you in southern California?
+It may be kind of hard to tell when you visit this beautiful region.
+Dine al fresco with scenic views of surrounding mountains and expansive vineyards, spectacular sunsets, horseback riding on vineyard trails, hot air ballooning over vineyards and citrus groves, hiking trails, horse-drawn carriage rides to wineries, and overnight accommodations among the vines at inns, villas, casitas, cabanas, resorts, and hotels.

 Temecula is a romantic place to escape, relax, and feel a million miles away.
 Yet, it's in the center of southern California, just 60 minutes north of San Diego, Palm Springs, and Orange County, and 90 minutes from Los Angeles.

-Where to staySouth Coast Winery Resort and Spa or Carter Estate Winery
+Where to stay: South Coast Winery Resort and Spa

 16. Santa Barbara, California instead of Barcelona

+Santa Barbara's climates and beaches mirror Barcelona, but there are so many more similarities to be seen for those craving a Spanish getaway while staying stateside.
 Spanish Colonial influence can be seen around every corner in Santa Barbara.
 Spanish settlers gave the city its distinct architectural style in the form of Old Mission Santa Barbara and what is now the Country Courthouse, a style that was carried forward by local visionaries after a massive earthquake destroyed much of the area’s infrastructure in 1925.

 Today, Santa Barbara relives Latin heritage during Old Spanish Fiesta Days.
-Santa Barbara is chock-full of vivid art installations, historic landmarks and incredible architecture.
+Santa Barbara is chock-full of vivid art installations, historic landmarks, and incredible architecture.
 The town’s Spanish heritage shines through the white-washed Adobe buildings, red tile roofs, and hacienda-style design.

 17. Alexandria, Virginia instead of Paris

+Take a stroll on a brick-lined street and find chef-driven restaurants, cobblestone alleyways, surprising architectural details, independently owned boutiques and galleries, and the Old Town Farmers’ Market outside on Saturdays.
 The gaslit lamps and narrow streets are enough to make you feel like you could be in Paris.
 Alexandria is packed with vibrant and diverse architectural styles and gardens reminiscent of Paris.

-Just like the Seine River Cruise, visitors can find a varied collection of cruises on the Potomac River, connecting to Washington, D.C. to the north, Mount Vernon to the south, and everywhere in between.
+Just like the Seine River Cruise, visitors can find a varied collection of cruises on the Potomac River, connecting Washington, D.C. to the north, Mount Vernon to the south, and everywhere in between.
+With Potomac Riverboat Company, you can cruise to see the monuments, visit the National Mall, catch a baseball game, see the Cherry Blossoms in the springtime, and more!

 18. Cape Cod, Massachusetts instead of England

-Frequently compared to England's southwestern peninsula, Cape Cod's coastal dunes and artsy community offers an ideal European getaway without leaving the U.S. With local shops, art galleries and plenty of food and beverage options, Cape Cod is a must-see.
+Centuries ago, pilgrims from England made their way to the then-colonies via the Cape Cod area, meaning there was a lot of English influence to be found then, and now.
+Frequently compared to England's southwestern peninsula, Cape Cod's coastal dunes and artsy community offer an ideal European getaway without leaving the U.S. With local shops, art galleries, and plenty of food and beverage options, Cape Cod is a must-see.
+For accommodations, consider the Aiden by Best Western at Cape Point, situated minutes away from famed beaches, Cape Cod parks and golf courses, and a ferry trip away from Martha's Vineyard.

-Where to stayAiden by Best Western or Sea Street Inn
+Where to stay: Sea Street Inn